Back

 Radiology and Teleconferences

 Fellows review radiographic and MRI imaging with radiologists who are fellowship-trained in MSK radiology.
 Training may include case presentations and teaching files.
-Fellows also may join primary care sports medicine physicians at Bayfront and USF in a grand rounds approach via teleconference to discuss various sports medicine topics.
+Fellows also may participate in monthly radiology rounds with our Memorial Sloan Kettering-trained radiology faculty.

 Teaching Opportunities